Tomaqa/maxcube-client/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Tomaqa/maxcube-client.
+Bug reports and pull requests are welcome on GitLab at https://gitlab.com/Tomaqa/maxcube-client.

 ## License